learn-co-curriculum/dsc-sql-lab/README.md

 ### Query 5: Joining Customers and Orders

 Write a query that uses `JOIN` statements to get the customer name, order number, and status for all orders.
+For this example, stick to a simple left-join and avoid using sub-queries.

+- To ensure that your results will pass, make sure your output resembles the image below, __including the order of the column names__.

-Refer to the ERD above to understand which tables contain these pieces of information, and the relationship between these tables.
+- Refer to the ERD above to understand which tables contain these pieces of information, and the relationship between these tables.

-We will only display the first 15 results.

 #### Expected Output